raphaelmansuy/tutorials/README.md

 - **Revolutionary workflow transformation** from implementation-focused to intention-focused development
 - **Natural language as code** interface for software creation
 - **Autonomous AI agent collaboration** for complex development tasks
+- **Standardized AI integration** with MCP protocol for seamless data source connections
+- **Enterprise-grade security** with OAuth 2.1 and Resource Indicators implementation
+- **Production-ready MCP servers** with comprehensive monitoring and observability

 ---